Status and phase

 About

-In this study, the maximum screening period of the main study is 60 days, the treatment day is Day 1 (D1), and the safety follow-up period is up to Week 52 after administration.
-In addition, subjects within the first dose group can voluntarily receive a second treatment with the test drug at the effective dose level.
+In this study, the maximum duration of the screening period is 60 days, with the treatment day being Day 1 (D1), and the safety follow-up period extending to the 52nd week after dosing.
+Additionally, in the dose-escalation phase, after the first dose cohort, investigators will conduct a comprehensive evaluation based on safety, pharmacokinetic (PK), and pharmacodynamic (PD) data, and following discussion at the Safety Review Committee (SRC) meeting, subjects may voluntarily receive a second administration of the study drug at an effective dose level.

 Full description